rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 ### Differential Gene Expression (DGE) analysis

-To perform the DGE analysis we need to get the "full" count matrix from Shared Data.
-Unfortunately, we won't be performing this on Galaxy since it tends to be clunky.
-We will be giving you the code to run a simple comparison in R, so please download the matrix to your laptop.

-The tools that are commonly used for DGE are [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and [EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), both are R-based tools.
+To perform the DGE analysis we need to get the "full" count matrix from Shared Data.The tools that are commonly used for DGE are [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and [EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), both are R-based tools.
 Both these tools require the raw counts as input and not normalized (TPM, RPKM, FPKM, etc.) counts.
 In addition, they are best used for gene-level differential analysis and not for (splice) isoform-level analysis.
 If you want to use alignment-free methods for counting, come talk to us about tools for DGE.

+Unfortunately, we won't be performing this on Galaxy since it tends to be clunky.
+We have the R code to run a simple comparison, you can download the folder with the data and code [from here](http://tinyurl.com/idc-dge-zip); we will be going over it at the end of the day, if time permits.

 ### Functional Analysis Tools